How Much Does Skylight Installation Cost in 2026?

 | Flat roof (curb-mounted) | +$300-$700 |

-If the skylight is installed on a roof that has an attic between the roof and the ceiling, you need a light shaft (also called a light well) to direct the light down into the room.
+If there is an attic space between the roof and the ceiling, a light shaft (also called a light well) must be built to direct light down into the room.
 This is one of the most commonly overlooked costs in skylight installation.

 Light shaft cost: $1,000-$3,000+

 This includes framing, insulating, drywalling, taping, and painting the shaft.
-The cost depends on the distance between the roof and the ceiling and whether you want a straight shaft or a flared shaft (which spreads more light).
+Cost depends on the distance between the roof and ceiling and whether you choose a straight shaft or a flared shaft (which spreads light across a wider area).

-If a roof rafter or truss is in the way of where you want the skylight, it needs to be cut and reframed with headers.
+If a roof rafter or truss is in the way of the skylight location, it needs to be cut and reframed with headers.
 This is standard practice, but it adds labor and materials.

-In some cases, especially with engineered trusses, you may need a structural engineer's approval before cutting, which adds $200-$500 for the assessment.
+Structural reframing cost: $200-$800.
+With engineered trusses, you may also need a structural engineer's approval before cutting, which adds $200-$500 for the assessment.

 4. Flashing Kit